axonivy-market/openai-connector/openai-assistant-product/README.md

 # ChatGPT Code Assistant

-Axon Ivy’s ChatGPT Assistant for your design environment helps you to accelerate process automation initiatives by adding a context menu providing AI features via the OpenAI API.
+Axon Ivy's ChatGPT Code Assistant is an integration of the OpenAI API into the Axon Ivy Designer.
+The assistant provides a context menu that allows you to use AI to explain, fix or add code.

 This connector:

-- Is based on the OpenAI API [platform.openai.com](https://platform.openai.com/).
+- Based on the OpenAI API platform platform.openai.com.
-- Extends your existing Axon Ivy Designer IDE
+- Extends your existing Axon Ivy Designer IDE.
-- Needs an API key from Open AI API
+- Requires an API key from the OpenAI API.
+- Supports you in the development of business processes by
+    - Explaining code snippets,
+    - correcting erroneous code,
+    - inserting new instructions,
-- Helps you develop business processes by explaining code snippets, fixing broken code, inserting new statements, answering questions about your code, and adding new BPMN elements.
+    - answering questions about your code
+    - and adding new BPMN elements.

 ## Demo